-On their voyage they faced the elements, were battered by cyclones and low pressure systems, battled sea currents, chanced upon Triton, Nautilus and the Argonauts and even had a close encounter with sharks, adventures one only reads about in tales of fiction.
+On their voyage, they faced the elements, were battered by cyclones and low-pressure systems, battled sea currents, chanced upon Triton, Nautilus and the Argonauts and even had a close encounter with sharks, adventures one only reads about in tales of fiction.
 Such was the daily experience not of imaginary, non-existent characters but of real men who went on to distinguish themselves in whatever they did, either fighting as war heroes at the front in the Balkan Wars or assuming high-level positions in the Navy and the State apparatus.
-For many of the travellers this journey would exert a tremendous influence on the path they were to follow later on in life.
+For many of the travelers, this journey would exert a tremendous influence on the path they were to follow later on in life.

-One realizes how difficult the attempted passage of “Miaoulis” to America must have been by the large number of newspaper articles that were published about it at the time.
-In just 5 months hundreds of articles concerning the voyage appeared in Greek newspapers and around 60 in American newspapers.
-All the members of the Greek diaspora in America, men, women, children, even old people, wanted to visit the Greek masted cruiser that had sailed across the Atlantic Ocean.
+One realizes how difficult the attempted passage of “Miaoulis” to America must have been by a large number of newspaper articles that were published about it at the time.
+In just five months hundreds of articles concerning the voyage appeared in Greek newspapers and around 60 in American newspapers.
+All the members of the Greek diaspora in America, men, women, children, even older people, wanted to visit the Greek masted cruiser that had sailed across the Atlantic Ocean.

 Americans exhibited the same feverish enthusiasm.
-Letters and telegrams arrived from all over America in which people asked the Commanding officer of the ship to sign autographs, send them pieces of the white and blue decorative bunting, photographs of the ship and other mementos.
-The mere presence of “Miaoulis” in America brought back fond memories and instilled in the Greeks living in America an immense sense of pride.
-As the flag on the mast fluttered in the breeze it became the Greek sky and the ship deck became a small part of their homeland.
+Letters and telegrams arrived from all over America in which people asked the Commanding officer of the ship to sign autographs, send them pieces of the white and blue decorative bunting, photographs of the vessel and other souvenirs.
+The mere presence of “Miaoulis” in America brought back fond memories and instilled in the Greeks living in America, an immense sense of pride.
+As the flag on the mast fluttered in the breeze, it became the Greek sky, and the ship deck became a small part of their homeland.

-Isn’t all this solid, ultimate proof of a great naval achievement?
+Isn’t all this solid, ultimate proof of great naval achievement?